Filipeak/chat-app/README.md

 ## Overview
 A simple chat app built in Visual Studio C++ using Winsock library

-### Warning: There isn't any kind of encryption or security

 ## Features
 - Client-Server architecture
 - Peer-to-peer architecture